Frequently Asked Questions

 What area do you serve?

 We are located in the Columbia, SC area.
-We attend home births within an hour and a half of the Redbank area of Lexington; this includes locations like Columbia, Chapin, Aiken, Augusta, Sumter, Camden, and Irmo.
+We attend home births within an hour and a half of our office in Redbank; this includes the majority of the SC Midlands and the CSRA.

 Is home birth safe with a midwife?

-Research indicates that home births attended by trained and qualified healthcare professionals, such as CPMs, can be a safe option for low-risk pregnancies.
-CPMs are trained to recognize and manage complications and transfer care to a hospital if necessary.
-However, it's essential to have a thorough discussion with your midwife about your specific health situation and risk factors before deciding on a home birth.
+Research indicates that home births attended by trained and qualified healthcare professionals, such as Certified Professional Midwives (CPMs) and Licensed Midwives (LMs/LMWs), can be a safe option for low-risk pregnancies.
+Midwives are trained to recognize and manage complications, and to transfer care to a hospital if necessary.
+However, it's essential to have a thorough discussion with your midwife about your specific health situation and risk factors before deciding to pursue a home birth.

 Does insurance cover home births?

 Insurance coverage for home births varies widely depending on your location, insurance provider, and specific policy.
 Some insurance plans may cover a portion of midwifery care and home births, while others may not.
 It's recommended to contact your insurance company to inquire about coverage and potential reimbursement.
 We are not Medicaid providers, though we do offer a Medicaid discount.
 With Little Orchids, all payments must be paid in full prior to the birth.
-We can submit an out of network claim to your insurance if you have out of network benefits, but we cannot guarantee how much (if anything) insurance will opt to reimburse.
+We are happy to provide you with a super bill after the birth if you choose to seek reimbursement on your own.

 What is a Doula?

-A doula is assists a woman through pregnancy, labor, and the postpartum period through non-medical support.
+A doula assists a woman through pregnancy, labor, and the postpartum period through non-medical support.
+A doula is not a medical provider but can be a great resource for education, emotional support, and comfort techniques during labor.

 how can a doula help me?